Your Credit Score

 Spam is unsolicited and unwanted email.

-The standard variable mortgage rate is guaranteed to be no more than 2% above the Bank of England base rate.
-If a change in the base rate means that we need to change the standard variable mortgage rate in order to fulfil the guarantee, then we will do so within 30 days of the change to the base rate.
+The standard variable mortgage rate applies to mortgages applied for before 1st June 2010.
+If a change in the base rate means that we need to change the standard variable mortgage rate, this will be within 30 days of the change to the base rate.

 A standing order is an instruction you give to your bank to pay a fixed amount to someone else or to one of your own eligible Lloyds Bank accounts on a regular basis, for a set amount of time.
 The payments are taken from your account on agreed dates, usually monthly.